CrumrineCoder/Calculator/README.md

 This is a front end project built as part of FreeCodeCamp's cirriculum.
 The app is a calculator.

+## User Stories

+### FreeCodeCamp

+* User Story: I can add, subtract, multiply and divide two numbers.
+* User Story: I can clear the input field with a clear button.
+* User Story: I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.

+### Personal User Stories

+* User Story: I can exponentiate numbers.
+* User Story: I can do operations on than two numbers.
+* User Story: I can delete one number or I can clear everything.

 ## Authors

 * **Nicolas Crumrine** - *EVERYTHING* - [CrumrineCoder](https://github.com/CrumrineCoder)